ChanthMiao/ghc-wiki-mirror/Brief-Guide-for-Compiling-GHC-to-iOS.md

 During the process of attempting to port GHC to iOS, I have met lots lots of problems:

 1. #21049 memory allocation failed (requested 274878955520 bytes)
     - When I started to write this article, Developers suggests me try to reconfigure with `—-disable-large-address-space`, I believe this is a proper solution but not yet tested by me.
+(EDIT: yes, you should use this argument, it works)
     - I modified `rts/posix/OSMem.c`, changed how `my_mmap()` allocates memory on iOS, it also worked but considered unstable.
 2. runghc: /usr/bin/ghc-9.2.1: executeFile: permission denied (Operation not permitted)
     - iOS handles `argv` quite differ than how they do it on macOS, causing args with unexpected format being passed to common *nix softwares.
 (See https://github.com/ProcursusTeam/Procursus/issues/229)